AnhNguyenMaiHoang219/weather-client/docs/known-issues.md

 - Regarding the current weather data section: Lack of essential data like humidity, wind direction, atmosphere pressure
 - All the weather data currently belong to Oulu, Finland (latitude is 65.01 & longitude is 25.47)
-- The selection of temperature unit has not been persisted on page reload
+- The selection of the temperature unit has not persisted on the page reload

 ## Accessibility